 Newportia sp.
 Windsor, central Jamaica.

 Scolopendromorph centipede, Scolopocryptops sp.
 El Yunque National Forest, north-eastern Puerto Rico

 Scolopendromorph centipedes will attack any prey of suitable size.
 These include slugs, earthworms, insects and spiders of all sorts, and even other centipedes.
 The largest species are perfectly capable of subduing and devouring vertebrates like frogs, lizards, and even mice and small birds and bats.
 The animal will tightly hold on to its victim with several pairs of legs while using its double stingers to kill it.

 The females of many species of centipedes, especially those of the orders Scolopendromorpha and and Lithobiomorpha, take care of their eggs and young.
 This behavioral trait, unusual among invertebrates, ensures that the next generation has a better start in life, as they are protected from potential predators by their mothers.

-Puerto Rican giant centipede, Scolopendra angulata, females, guarding their eggs and hatchlings under rocks.
+Caribbean giant centipedes, Scolopendra alternans, females, guarding their eggs and hatchlings under rocks.
 Guilarte State Forest, west-central Puerto Rico.

 Parental care of eggs and offspring is a rather rare event among invertebrates.